Ephraim Lópes Pereira d'Aguilar, 2nd Baron d'Aguilar

 Ephraim Lópes Pereira d'Aguilar (1739 in Vienna - 1802 in London) was the second Baron d'Aguilar, a Barony of the Holy Roman Empire.

 D'Aguilar, merchant, late of Broad Street Buildings, &c, 1802.

 Baron D'Aguilar of Starvation Farm, engraved by B. Page, published by J. Robins & Co., London, 1821.

 Early life

-He was a son of Donna Simha da Fonseca, who died 1755, and Baron Diego Pereira d'Aguilar, a Jewish businessman, community leader and philanthropist, originally a Portuguese converso.
+He was a son of Simha da Fonseca, who died 1755, and Diego Pereira d'Aguilar, a Jewish businessman, community leader and philanthropist, originally a Portuguese converso.

 In 1757, d'Aguilar was naturalized in England, where he had settled with his father.

 Career

 He succeeded to his father's title and fortune upon his death on 10 August 1759 in London, and for a time lived in luxurious style with twenty servants at the Broad Street Buildings.

 By the time of the American Revolutionary War, however, d'Aguilar had lost an American estate of 15,000 acres (61 km²).
 Subsequently, he became known as a miserly and eccentric person, giving up his mansion in Broad Street as well as his country houses at Bethnal Green, Twickenham, and Sydenham.
 His establishment at Colebrook Row, Islington, was popularly styled "Starvation Farm", because of the scanty food provided for the cattle.
 He became a freemason in 1778.